alan-turing-institute/pref-picker/README.md

 # Pref Picker
-A comparison between three ways of building a web-app
+Three ways of building a web-app